William Ormsby: Pyramid Lake War

-In 1860 Ormsby and his wife arranged for companions for their daughter Lizzie.
-He had become familiar with Tru-ki-zo or Truckee, a Paiute elder.
-Truckee brought his 13-year-old granddaughter, Sarah and her younger sister Elma Winnemucca to live at the Ormsby household.
+In 1860 Ormsby and his wife sought companions for their daughter Lizzie.
+Ormsby had become friendly with Tru-ki-zo or Truckee, a Paiute elder or chief.
+Ormsby arranged to educate Truckee's two granddaughters, 13-year-old Sarah Winnemucca and her younger sister Elma, who came to live in the Ormsby household.
 Sarah already knew some English and Spanish, and Elma some English.
 Sarah was learning to read and write English, and the three girls learned from one another.

 That year, two proprietors of Williams Station, an overland stage stop near present-day Silver Springs, kidnapped two Paiute girls and abused them.
 An angered group of Paiute warriors rode to Williams Station to rescue the girls, killing five white settlers and burning the station in the process.
 Word of the attack reached other miners and settlers, who wanted to retaliate.
 More than 100 vigilantes from Carson City, Virginia City, Genoa and Silver City assembled and chose Major Ormsby as their leader.
 Ormsby led this poorly trained and poorly armed force north from Williams Station along the Truckee River toward Pyramid Lake.

-The Paiute chief Numaga ambushed Ormsby on May 12, 1860 and defeated the vigilantes, killing 76 men and wounding another 29 at what came to be known as the first Battle of Pyramid Lake.
+The Paiute chief Numaga ambushed Ormsby on May 12, 1860, and defeated the vigilantes, killing 76 men and wounding another 29 at what came to be known as the first Battle of Pyramid Lake.
 Among the dead was Major Ormsby.
 He and other dead were first buried at the site.
 Ormsby's family later arranged transfer of his body and reinterment in Carson City's Pioneer Cemetery.
 In a third action, his remains were exhumed and his family arranged for his removal when they left the state.

 In June, Colonel John C. Hays defeated the Paiute with a second and better organized force.